webappvicio/atmail860onAWS/README.md

-## :pencil2: 18.
-Re-arranging name and location of log files (still work in progress)
+## 18. Re-arranging name and location of log files
 The configuration we are trying to achieve is to store all the logs file inside the directory /var/log with the name _package_.log for the ordinary log files, _package_.err with error, critical log files.

 ```
 nano /etc/rsyslog.conf
 ```

 Comment (with leading #) all the lines in the "RULE SECTION" of the file /etc/rsyslog.conf Copy the file https://github.com/webappvicio/atmail860onAWS/blob/master/99-atmailserver.conf to /etc/rsyslog.d/

 ```
 systemctl restart rsyslog
 ```

 ## :pencil2: 19.
 Log rotate for all log file (still work in progress)

 Copy the file